How Do I Stop Overthinking Everything?

 You will have value after.

-Your mind is loud, but it is not in charge.
+It is not in charge.

 FAQ